shinde-shantanu/Questionator/README.md

 ## 1. ImagesAnalysisInTheEntertainmentDomain

 This is the face recognition api code base.
 This module is responsible for the caption generation.
-The details on how to run the api will be provided by the respective creator.If any query while installation Mr.Animesh can be contacted regarding this.

 ## 2. ImageAnalysisInTheSportsDomain

 This is the face recognition api section.
 This module does the task of recognising the face of the sportsperson and return the classification from set of trained people.
 As usual the module contains All the steps to run the module.
-This was done by Mr. Siddhesh Despande.

 ## 3. TextAnalysisInSportsDomain

 This is the question Generation module.
 This module is responsible for generating question from text.
-The steps will be provided in the readme.For any information, Please contact Mr. Naeem Patel.
+The steps will be provided in the readme.

 ## 4. optionGeneration

 This is the option generation module.
 As usual you just need to check the readme file.
-This was handled by Mr. Shantanu Shinde

 ## Website
 After running all the above four api on the respective AWS instance, we can now move onto the Front-End.